Burger King Hamburger

 Burger King Hamburger Nutritional Info

-Calories and nutrition facts information (unless otherwise noted) are based on a single serving measured as one hamburger with pickles, mustard, and ketchup.
+Nutrition facts are based on a standard serving of one hamburger with pickles, mustard, and ketchup.

 Serving size: 1 Burger